top of page

 Xuanlin He

-Project 「Back to Future」utilizes tea leaves extracted from food waste to dye linen fabric, demonstrating the potential of tea leaves as a natural dye.
-This process weaves tradition with modernity, minimizing environmental impact and waste by using agricultural by-products.
-The result is a series of natural, health-conscious textiles that honor tradition while promoting a sustainable future.
+Project 「Back to Future」utilises tea leaves extracted from food waste to dye linen fabric, demonstrating the potential of tea leaves as a natural dye.
+This process weaves tradition with modernity, minimising environmental impact and waste by using agricultural by-products.
+The result is a series of natural, health-conscious textiles that honour tradition while promoting a sustainable future.

 Project Gallery